Star Wars Customizable Card Game: Full expansion sets

+Unlimited white-border editions of the sets A New Hope, Hoth, and Dagobah were released in August 1998 after their original limited edition print run had sold out.

+World Champions

 Reception

 In the April 1996 edition of Arcane (Issue 5), Andy Butcher gave the game a top rating of 10 out of 10 despite stating that "Star Wars is let down by two things: its rulebook and the distribution of the cards.".

 In the June 1996 edition of Dragon (Issue 230), Rick Swan liked the "first-rate presentation" of the cards.
 But he was disappointed with gameplay, saying "if only Star Wars played as good as it looked.
 But alas, it is merely okay."
 He found the rules "a bit clunky".
 The game "loses steam toward the end, when the outcome becomes all but inevitable."
 And he felt that the starter packs of only 60 cards made for a limited game, stating "You'll need a much larger pool – I'd guess at least 100 Dark Side cards and 100 Light Siders – to make Star Wars come alive."
 He concluded by giving it an average rating of 3 out of 6, saying, "In today's deck-drenched market... it's just another card game, eminently playable but nothing to squander the rent money on."

+In 2006, Trading Card Games For Dummies highlighted that the "Decipher Star Wars: Customizable Card Game enjoyed a huge following, spawning world tournaments, gorgeous trophies, dedicated fans and a great card game.
+Then Decipher's Star Wars license expires and this game, too, faded into near-obscurity.
+Although cards are no longer available, Star Wars still enjoys a devoted, albeit small, following.
+Players organize tournaments, trade, and talk about deck design, which is quite a commendation for a game that's been out of print for several years. [...]
+Decipher's Star Wars game plays very differently than its namesake published by Wizards of the Coast".